datastaxdevs/workshop-streaming-game/README.md

 ## The End

 Congratulations, you made it to the end!
-Please share the URL to your game with your friends: who does not love a little cozy spider gathering?
+Please share the URL of your game with your friends: who does not love a little cozy spider gathering?

 _(Please notice that after some inactivity your Gitpod instance will be hibernated: